 Equitable Resolution Procedures ("ERP") for Complaints of Discrimination, Sexual Misconduct, and Retaliation

-THE EQUITABLE RESOLUTION PROCEDURES ("ERP") IS A SET OF PROCEDURES that Loyola uses to address formal complaints.
+THE EQUITABLE RESOLUTION PROCEDURES ("ERP") IS A SET OF PROCEDURES that Loyola uses to address complaints.
 The ERP is intentionally broad in its scope and application, informed by the University’s mission and values, and is in compliance with applicable laws.

-If an affected party files an ERP complaint, the affected party (now a "complainant") has formally requested that the University take action to investigate and adjudicate allegations against a respondent (a student, faculty, or staff member).
+If an affected party files an ERP complaint, the affected party (now a "complainant") has requested that the University take action to investigate and adjudicate allegations against a respondent (a student, faculty, or staff member).
 Loyola employs the ERP to thoroughly, fairly, and impartially assess the available evidence and implement an appropriate response.

 The ERP has up to three major phases: